lukingroup/pylabnet/README.md

 ```bash
 python -m venv <env_path>
 ```
 where `<env_path>` is the desired location of the virtual environment.
-For example, if you want to place the environment in the root level of the `pylabnet` folder and name it `env`, the commannd would simply be `python -m venv env`.
+For example, if you want to place the environment in the root level of the `pylabnet` folder and name it `env`, the command would simply be `python -m venv env`.

 Activate the development environment using the command:
 ```bash